josephjkuang/pixel_art/README.md

 To run the tests, open Test.ipynb in Jupyter Notebook.

-To run the code on the inputs, open the Upscale.ipynb in Jupyter notebook and run the cells with the correct files.
+To run the code on the inputs, open the Upscale.ipynb in Jupyter notebook and run the cells in order with the correct input files specified.

 ## Requirements